grails-guides/gorm-without-grails/README.md

-# GORM-without-Grails
+# gorm-without-grails
-Using GORM without using Grails
+Using gorm without using grails